DiscordantST/Codewars6kyu/README.md

 create_phone_number([1, 2, 3, 4, 5, 6, 7, 8, 9, 0]) # => returns "(123) 456-7890"
 The returned format must be correct in order to complete this challenge.
 Don't forget the space after the closing parentheses!

+- Bit Counting:

+Write a function that takes an integer as input, and returns the number of bits that are equal to one in the binary representation of that number.
+You can guarantee that input is non-negative.
+Example: The binary representation of 1234 is 10011010010, so the function should return 5 in this case